NuGet/NuGet.Operations/docs/services/work/Deployment.md

 You should see a list of available commands and command groups.
 If you see an error indicating 'nucmd' could not be found, ensure you have built the repository using `.\build`

-### 1. Deploy the latest version of the database.
+### Part 1.
+Deploy the latest version of the database.
-1. Download the DACPAC file for the Work service from the latest build (NuGet.Services.Work.Database.dacpac)

-2. Run the following command to check what needs to be deployed from this package
+1. Run the following command to check what needs to be deployed from this package

 ```posh
 nucmd db checkdac -db primary -dc 0 -p "C:\path\to\app.dacpac"
 ```

-(Where _C:\path\to\app.dacpac_ is the path to the DACPAC file you downloaded)
+(Where _C:\path\to\app.dacpac_ is the path to the DACPAC file you downloaded in part 0)

-3. Check the output
+2. Check the output

 You should see either "Nothing to be deployed.
 The database is up-to-date!" or a list of operations to be performed.
 If this is the first ever deployment of this service, you will see quite a few operations, but there's no need to worry too much about what they are since there's no existing data to be overwritten.
 If this is a later deployment, verify that the new items in the list of operations match up with your expectations (based on bugs and change notes).